rinlevan/quickfix-python-samples/README.md

 ### Using Docker

-1. Create a `.env` file at same directory level as docker-compose, for example:
+1. Create a .env file in the same directory as the docker-compose.yml file, for example:
    ```sh
    APP_PORT=3000
    WORKING_DIR=/app